Just Loving You

-Just Loving You is a 1967 song by Anita Harris.
-Prior to Chasing Cars, it was the highest selling UK #6 and Ireland #18.
+Just Loving You is a 1967 song written by Tom Springfield and recorded by Anita Harris.
+It reached #6 in the UK and #18 in Ireland.
 It charted very minorly in the U.S., reaching #120 and #20 Adult Contemporary.

 It was given to Harris to sing by Tom Springfield after Harris appeared on Top of the Pops.

 Recorded at Olympic Studios in a session produced by Margolis and featuring harmonica virtuoso Harry Pitch, "Just Loving You" hit the UK Top 50 on 1 July 1967.
 Even after peaking at No. 6 on 26 August 1967 "Just Loving You" remained in the UK Top 40 until the end of the year, dropping out of the chart on 27 January 1968.